20 Best Biriyani Joints In Mumbai To Satiate Your Cravings

 Biryani By Kilo

-This Biryani delivery chain that's spread across 22 cities has won the hearts of many Biryani lovers and how.
+This Biryani delivery chain that's spread across 22 cities has won the hearts of many Biryani lovers.
 From authentic Hyderabadi Biryani to Lucknowi Biryani, they'll spoil you with an array of drool-worthy options.
+And the best part is that the entire experience of having their biryani is enhanced as they serve it in a matka, so the biryani is delivered to you hot.

 Must Try: Hyderabadi Haleem, Nawabi Paneer, Mirch ka Saalan, Mutton Galouti Kabab, Ulte Tawe Ka Paratha, Chicken Korma